noisebridge/noise-api/README.md

 ### GET /gate/

-Gets interesting stats about the gate.
-Currently:
+Gets interesting info about the gate.
+If you send a "Accept: application/json" header, you'll get a status object, which is currently:

 ```json
     {